n8n-io/n8n-docs/docs/index.md

 ## How do you use DOC²:

-  -  Scanning and Recognition of all types of documents (Invoices, Contracts, Forms, Medical Prescriptions etc.)
+  -  Scanning and Recognition of all types of documents (invoices, contracts, forms, medical prescriptions etc.)
   -  Reliable extraction of the data in the document and integration and further processing in the ERP, RPA or CRM system)
   -  Validation of the extracted data and verification against other systems from internal and public sources
   -  Integration into your system landscape (e.g. ERP System, Document Management, Workflow System etc)